Peanut butter and jelly granola… really, what’s not to love?

 Once it’s fully cooled, it will go from oven-soft to nicely crunchy.
 Then you can break up your peanut butter and jelly granola into clusters as large or fine as you like!

 You can add whatever dried fruits you like once the granola is broken into clusters.
-I like to keep with the berry theme and use dried cranberries or cherries if I have them.
+I like to keep with the berry theme and use dried cranberries or dried cherries if I have them.
 Freeze dried strawberries would also be a fun addition.

 Gluten Free Big Cluster Peanut Butter & Jelly Granola